Sâr Dubnotal: Stories

 Episodes 1, 7, 9, 10 and 11 were published in English in a translation by Brian Stableford under the title Sâr Dubnotal vs. Jack the Ripper by Black Coat Press (ISBN 9781934543948) in November 2009.
 In 2012, a new translation of the booklet novels No. 1 to 11 and No. 14 was published by Gerd Frank (Dieter-von-Reeken-Verlag: "Sâr Dubnotal, der Große Geisterbanner" and "Sâr Dubnotal, der Astraldetektiv"), followed in 2013 by six more booklet novels (Nos.
 12, 13, 15, 17, 18 and 19 of the French order) in German translation by Gerd Frank (Sâr Dubnotal, Volume 3: "Nihilisten und Vampire"), also in the Dieter-von-Reeken-Verlag.
 The missing numbers 14, 16 and 20 were published by the Viennese hobby nostalgia printer Ganzbiller (translation again by Gerd Frank).
 This means that all 20 booklet novels are also available in German for the first time.

 Other appearances

 Sâr Dubnotal has appeared in several short stories published in the anthology Tales of the Shadowmen, Doctor Omega and the Shadowmen.

-Sâr Dubnotal is mentioned in Volume 2 of The League of Extraordinary Gentlemen.